Stone Soup's Contract Meals

 Not only that, we're able to provide healthy options for a variety of dietary needs.
 We know that nutrition plays a big role in recovering from many of life's challenges, which is why we always include fresh vegetables with every meal.

-This past April, we were thrilled to start working with the C3PO Villages to provide meals for them as well through our relationship with the Joint Office of Homeless Services.
-This new contract has provided much needed stability for our organization, as we were predicting some of the COVID related shelters could close down after the pandemic was over.
+In April 2021, we were thrilled to start working with the C3PO Villages to provide meals for them as well through our relationship with the Joint Office of Homeless Services.
+This contract gave us the chance to meet some of the lovely people staying in those villages.

 We also learned during the pandemic that having a set number of meals to produce every day provides a more stable platform from which we can train our participants.
 Our lunch counter in the Before Times was a fun place to gather, but the stress of a long stream of meal tickets spewing from the printer combined with participants in a job they are stepping into for the first time made for a difficult and potentially unproductive experience.
 We now have the time to work hand-in-hand with our participants as the shadow our Cook Trainers.